brianshumate/ansible-hubot/examples/README_VAGRANT.md

 increased productivity.

-This Hubot role connects to Slack by default, but it can also connect to HipChat by editing `defaults/main.yml`, updating the value of *hubot_adapter*, and adding the appropriate environment variables to `templates/hubot_hipchat.env.j2`.
+This Hubot role connects to Slack by default, but it can also connect to HipChat by editing `examples/site.yml`, updating the value of *hubot_adapter*, and editing the appropriate HipChat environment variables in `defaults/main.yml`.

 ## Requirements

-This Hubot role requires a Debian based Linux host and is tested to function on Ubuntu with the following specific software versions:
+This Hubot role requires a Debian or RHEL based Linux host and is tested to function on Ubuntu with the following specific software versions:

-* Ansible: 1.9.3
+* Ansible: 1.9.4
-* VirtualBox: 4.3.30
+* VirtualBox: 5.0.10
-* Vagrant: 1.7.2
+* Vagrant: 1.7.4
 * Hubot: GitHub Master
 * Node.js: 0.10.37
 * CentOS/RHEL 6